“Julia Messenger’s … dizzying force and passionate intensity of her voice, steers an unerring course between cruelty and cream.”

 Her voice also sparked the interest of ‘Kraftwerk’s’ Henning Schmitz.
 One of their collaborations ‘Look Up Look Down’ was mentioned in the New York Times as one of the top 10 on the playlist for U.S. restaurants (along with Queen Latifah and Nat King Cole).

-Producing, collaborating and writing are all passions.
+Producing, collaborating and writing are not only passions for Julia, they are the most natural essence of her being.
 Her first solo album was signed to Varese Sarabande/Universal in LA.
 A press quote for that album dubbed her the new ‘Queen Of Chill’.
 Her previous work in Europe with many notable up-coming artists (including Waldeck and Marcus Worgull) helped create a new sound for the North American market.
 At the time, the genre wasn’t yet popular in the States – but is now, of course - everywhere.
 Viennese Peter Kruder of ‘Kruder and Dorfmeister’ complimented her on her work.

 Her voice has been likened to such artists as: Sade, Dido, Norah Jones, Ursula Rucker, Lisa Gerrard, Annie Lennox, Sinead O’Connor and Donna Summer, - although given the diversity of these artists, her style is her own.
 Her vocals have been called ‘sultry, sexy, superb, stunning, sweet, scorching, intense, dizzying, cream, aromatic, bewitching, exotic, exceptional, luxurious’.. and the list goes on.